 OTT Over the Top

-Creating a fair environment to encourage competition, innovation and investment in the digital economy
+Creating an enabling environment to encourage competition, innovation and investment in the digital economy

-In view of the rapid rise of OTT, Member States are encouraged, in coordination with stakeholders, to develop measures, with a view to promoting competition, encouraging innovation and investment in the international telecommunications ecosystem.
+In view of the evolving telecommunications environment, Member States are encouraged, in coordination with stakeholders, to promotecompetition, and encourage innovation and investment in the international telecommunications ecosystem.

-To promote fair competition, innovation and investment in a highly dynamic and fast-moving industry, Member States should assess the economic, policy and consumer welfare impacts of OTT in all critical areas affected, including the regulatory framework and existing economic incentives.
+To promote competition, innovation and investment in a highly dynamic and fast-moving industry, Member States should assess the economic, policy and consumer welfare impacts of their regulatory frameworks and existing economic incentives with respect to the provisioning and use of OTTs.

-Member States are encouraged to consider and develop enabling policies and/or regulatory frameworks to foster fair competition between network operators and providers of OTT and other measures, for example the reduction of the regulatory burden upon traditional network and telecommunication service.
+Member States are encouraged to consider and develop enabling policies and/or regulatory frameworks to foster competition, and as appropriate, voluntary cooperation, between network operators and providers of OTTs.
+Member States are also encouraged to examine the reduction of the regulatory burden upon traditional networks and telecommunication services, and reconsider the need for outdated regulatory structures to better enable traditional operators to provide OTTs and other offerings.

-An important element of competition policy is the identification and definition of relevant markets, and in this context, Member States should consider the fundamental differences between traditional international telecommunications services and OTTs, including the cross-border and global nature of OTTs, low barriers to entry for OTTs, integration of the markets and the ability of telecommunications providers to control access to essential infrastructure (e.g. broadband networks) amongst other factors.
+An important element of policy and regulation is the identification and definition of relevant markets, and in this context, Member States should consider the fundamental differences between traditional international telecommunications services and OTTs, including the cross-border and global nature of OTTs, low barriers to entry for OTTs, and integration of the markets.

 Relationship between OTT and network operators